deepaktripathy1/NLP_projects/README.md

 # NLP_projects
-This repository contains my codes for NLP projects based on Kaggle datasets
+This repository contains my codes for NLP projects based on Kaggle datasets.
+The Kaggle links to the datasets are mentioned in a notepad in each folder.